Happy-Ferret/dspa5/README.md

 # Possible further work

-* Chrome extension like before
+* Chrome extension like the original DSPA
-* Server methods to subscribe to WAV (or MP3) files to announce in browser (DSPA_NO_SPEAK)
+* Architecture to subscribe to WAV (or MP3)
-* Controller to broadcast to discovered nodes, or a broadcast flag to broadcast to subnet
+* Broadcaster to broadcast to discovered/known nodes